ZeissS/velrok.github.io/source/_posts/2013-04-29-moving-the-counter-into-the-foreach-loop.markdown

 Recently I did a little code review for a friend of mine.
 He needed a counter while iterating items of a list.
-He solved it the same way I did - may times befor, always a little bit annoyed by the fact that I needed to declare and incredent the counter myself.
+He solved it the same way I did - many times befor, always a little bit annoyed by the fact that I needed to declare and incredent the counter myself.

 ``` python